gardlab/manuals/onboarding.md

 All of the following at trainings that must be completed before you start working in the lab.
 In some cases, you will attend a lab-wide training during your first semester in the GARD Lab.
 *  **UMD History** The African American History and Landmarks at UMD Tour.
 In-person where possible. https://bsos.umd.edu/diversity/african-american-history-and
 *  **Diversity, Equity, and Inclusion Training** Lab Staff request annual training for the lab through the UMD Office of Diversity and Inclusion [here](https://diversity.umd.edu/training-education/diversity-training/)
-*  **Human Subjects Research** All lab members working on a research project must complete [IRB training] (https://research.umd.edu/irbtraining).
+*  **Human Subjects Research** All lab members working on a research project must complete [IRB training](https://research.umd.edu/irbtraining).
 This includes (a) CITI (Collaborative Institutional Training Initiative) Training, and (b) HIPAA (Health Insurance Portability and Accountability Act of 1996) Training.

 ## Trainings (for some)
 There are several major research areas that the lab tackles.
 Each method/approach requires heavy investment - this is why we specialize!
 You can't know everything - we collaborate with other experts while you become an expert in 1-2 well-defined methods/approaches.